 - Molt larger feathers

-In contrast, smaller parrots like lovebirds and budgies will keep their space tidier.
+Smaller parrots, like lovebirds and budgies, will keep their space tidier.
 They eat less, have small beaks that are more dexterous with seed, and can’t destroy toys easily.

 Why Is My Parrot So Messy?